daniele-athome/hass-config/README.md

 ### Night mode

-Night mode is an environment state where:
+A *house mode* for the night.
+It is an environment state where:

 * all lights are off
 * all media players are off